-Questions regarding the origin of the universe; its creation; the birth of the earth and all its inhabitants; etc. have continued to remain unanswered.
-However, religions attribute everything that is inconceivable and unknown, to an invisible God who, according to them lives in heaven that they believe to exist high up in the skies.
+Questions regarding the origin of the universe; its creation; the birth of the earth and all its inhabitants; etc. have remained unanswered.
+However, religions attribute everything that is inconceivable and unknown, to an invisible God who, according to them, lives in heaven that they believe to exist high up in the skies.
 Most organised religions are based on this dualistic God concept.

 An organised religion has a set of rules and conditions, which every follower is expected to follow.
 Those who go against the rules of the religion are called heretics and apostates that deserve severe punishment.
 Whereas a person who really believes in something because he or she is told to do so, does not use their power of thinking and reasoning at all and this is exactly what is wanted out of them by their religious leaders because it makes controlling them and ruling over them easy.
 When you believe that what you believe in is right, you automatically come to the conclusion that all others are wrong.
 This causes those who believe in a particular dogma to hate those who don’t.